vinay0737/portfolio/README.md

-# 💼 Manas Chandra - Developer Portfolio
+# 💼 Vekkuluri Vinay - Developer Portfolio

 This is my personal portfolio website built with **React**, **Vite**, **Tailwind CSS**, and hosted on **Vercel**.
 It showcases my experience, projects, education, and contact details in a clean, responsive and interactive way.